isomerpages/sndgo-corp/media-hub/parliament/_posts/2022-11-29-post-Availability of Government digital services (PQ Reply by SMS Janil Puthucheary).md

 permalink: /media-hub/parliament/29112022-1/
 date: 2022-11-29
 layout: post
-description: "Unscheduled downtime of Government digital services occurs infrequently, affecting service availability less than 0.1% of the time in 2021. "
+description: Unscheduled downtime of Government digital services occurs infrequently, affecting service availability less than 0.1% of the time in 2021.
 image: ""
 ---
 ## Measures to ensure the availability of Government digital services